TanishqSingla/C-guide/01 - Hello World.md

 ﻿# Hello World
-Let's start with a basic hello world program, which just prints out the output to screen.
+Let's start with a basic hello world program, that prints out the "Hello World" on the screen.
 ```c
 #include <stdio.h>
 int main()